tanmay-sketch/tanmay-sketch/README.md

 ### Hi there 👋

-My name is Tanmay, I am an undergrad studying Data Science at Michigan State University.
+My name is Tanmay, I am an undergrad studying Computational data Science.
 I'm interested in all Python & AI things!

 - 🔭 I’m currently working on Rubyrizz, a rubiks cube solving bot.
 - 🌱 I’m currently learning PyTorch.